-A unit trust that specialises in UK equities is an example of a pooled investment vehicle.
-These vehicles are known as 'open ended'; when investors want to invest, the fund issues new units in exchange for cash paid by the investor.
+The main role of the trustee is to ensure that the fund manager runs the trust following the fund's investment goals and objectives.
+Unit trusts are known as 'open ended'; when investors want to invest, the fund issues new units in exchange for cash paid by the investor.
 When existing investors want to withdraw, the fund redeems (repurchases) their units and pays out cash.
 The fund can therefore grow or shrink according to demand for its units.
 The fund manager invests the cash in UK shares and, if the fund is well managed and the value of UK equities increases, the value of the units in the fund will increase.